Museums in Dubai – Ranked from 10 to 1

 It is the oldest museum in Dubai.
 Sandwiched between the busy shops and streets in Bur Dubai, this museum looks unremarkable.
 But you will notice it for the large model of a wooden dhow displayed on top of it and the cannons placed next to the entrance.

-Built-in the late 18th century, this was initially used as a fort to protect the town from foreign attacks.
+Built in the late 18th century, this fort was initially used to protect the town from foreign attacks.
 Three watchtowers flank the top of the defense.
 This fort functioned as the ruler’s residence until 1896 and later as a prison.
 In 1971, it was converted into a museum to showcase the history and traditions of Dubai.

-The entry fee to this museum is very nominal; you can almost count it as free.
-A modest courtyard welcomes you when you get a ticket and enter inside.
+The museum’s entry fee is nominal; you can almost count it as free.
+When you get a ticket and enter inside, a modest courtyard welcomes you.
 Some old canons, a boat, and an Arish are here.
 Arish, the houses built with palm leaves and tree trunks, were used by ordinary men.
-There are a few galleries from the courtyard with displays of old weapons and tools used by the Arabs.
+A few galleries from the courtyard display old weapons and tools used by the Arabs.

-But the main parts of the museum are located two floors underground.
+However, the main parts of the museum are located two floors underground.
 A spiraling ramp takes you to the underground galleries.
 The key attractions of these galleries are the dioramas.
 These life-size dioramas take you through the daily lives of Arabs before the oil boom.
 There are depictions of marketplaces and typical Arab houses.
 The diorama of the pearl diver is well done.
-You can see him diving; the only equipment he has are the nose clip to prevent water from getting in the nose, a leather glove, and a rope tied around his ankle to pull him back from the water.
+You can see him diving; his only equipment is the nose clip to prevent water from getting in the nose, a leather glove, and a rope tied around his ankle to pull him back from the water.
 The use of light and sound makes the experience even more enhanced.

-There is a section solely dedicated to the archeological findings.
+There is a section solely dedicated to archeological findings.
 Human remains and tools used around 4000 years ago by the ancient civilization in the region are preserved here.
-In another part of the museum, there is a display of historical government documents which became significant milestones in the history of Dubai.
+In another part of the museum, there is a display of historical government documents that became significant milestones in Dubai’s history.

 Our recommendation: This is an average museum without many surprises.
 But it is still good for a casual visit.